 The Robotic Pool Cleaner

 Robotic cleaners run on electricity.
-The big benefit to this is that they can be smarter and can recognize where
+The big benefit to this is that they can be smarter and can recognize wherein the pool they have cleaned, and where they have yet to go.

 Therefore, these models provide the best overall cleaning.
 They also don’t put any extra strain on your pool’s filtration system.